jacomyal/sigma.js/README.md

 will set the maximum zooming ratio to 32/1, and display each edge as a curve if its type is not indicated.

 Some full examples are available at [sigmajs.org/examples.html](http://sigmajs.org/examples.html).
-You can also check '**src/core/sigmapublic.js**' for an exhaustive list of the different available public methods.
+You can also check [src/core/sigmapublic.js](https://github.com/jacomyal/sigma.js/blob/master/src/core/sigmapublic.js) for an exhaustive list of the different available public methods.

 ###Features
 * Chainable methods
 * Custom events management
-* Possibility to add plugins, including :
+* Possibility to add plugins.
+Bundled plugins include :
     * [GEXF](http://gexf.net/format/) parser
     * [ForceAtlas2](https://gephi.org/2011/forceatlas2-the-new-version-of-our-home-brew-layout/) layout algorithm
 * Simple and accessible public API